galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

  - filtering of unreliable variables based on coefficients of variation

 > ### {% icon comment %} Comments
-> To get a little more information regarding data processing, do not hesitate to visit the usemetabo.oc plateform:
+> To get a little more information regarding data processing, do not hesitate to visit the usemetabo.oc platform:
 > [Link to LC-MS processing step](https://usemetabo.org/courses/w4mlc-ms-processing)
 {: .comment}